masaochi/TC/docs/installation.rst

    $ make install

 will create an execution file named ``tc++``.
 Make sure that ``CMakeLists.txt`` exists in ``../`` when you type ``cmake ..``.
-Here, you might need to specify some options for ``cmake``.
+Here, you might need to specify some options for ``cmake`` when some compilers or libraries are not properly set by ``cmake``.
 Available options are shown below:

 - CMAKE_CXX_COMPILER= *(C++ compiler name)*
 - CMAKE_Fortran_COMPILER= *(Fortran90 comipler name)*